The HMS Sylph with the HMS Maidstone close behind by B. J. Phillips

-Noted scientist Albert Einstein (1879-1955) was one of several important visitors to stay on the North Fork of Long Island during the 1930s and 1940s, which included author and political activist Helen Keller (1880-1968) and composer and conductor Benjamin Britten (1913-1976).
+Noted scientist Albert Einstein (1879-1955) was one of several well-known visitors to stay on the North Fork of Long Island during the 1930s and 1940s, which included author and political activist Helen Keller (1880-1968) and composer and conductor Benjamin Britten (1913-1976).
 His time would be spent sailing and playing music with those he met and befriended during an important and momentous period of his life.

 The summer of 1939 (Einstein summered here during 1937, 1938, & 1939) would become known not only for Einstein's residency, but the creation and the mailing of his famous letter to President Franklin D. Roosevelt.
 Fellow scientists Leo Szilard and Eugene Wigner came to visit Einstein on July 16, 1939 - a visit that would lead to the creation of the now infamous letter.
 The letter would set the United States on the path to the creation of the first Atomic weapons to ever be used in a military conflict.